-- Renowned vets affirm that anxiety is the biggest cause of pica in dogs.
-Maintaining a regular routine for your dog’s walks, food and play can help reduce his anxiety.
+- Renowned vets affirm that anxiety is the most significant cause of pica in dogs.
+Maintaining a regular routine for your dog’s walks, food, and play can help reduce their anxiety.

 - Keep the stressors that trigger pica in your dog out of his living environment.

-- You could try giving your dog herbal remedies to keep the stress and anxiety at bay.
+- You could try giving your dog herbal remedies to avoid stress and anxiety.

-- It’s important not to punish your dog for eating junk and inedible objects, always try to find the underlying cause behind the behaviour.
+- It’s important not to punish your dog for eating junk and inedible objects.
+Always try to find the underlying cause behind the behavior.

-- If you find it hard to work out the root cause of the pica disorder, a dog behaviourist or a good vet will be able to help.
+- If you find it hard to work out the root cause of the pica disorder, a dog behaviorist or a good vet will be able to help.

 - Avoid using cheap-quality dog food and use well-balanced, nutritious dog food.

-- Keep your dog away from sniffing faeces and other toxic materials.
+- Keep your dog away from sniffing feces and other toxic materials.